mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 }
 {% endhighlight %}

 Basic frames for pipeline was enclosed in the listing above.
 GitHub is checked with */5 * * * 1-5 frequency (at every 5th minute on every day-of-week from Monday through Friday).
 Default code checkout was suppressed in pipeline options.
 In options, we have also established rules regarding keeping old builds (Round Robin rotation of last 10 builds) and we also established, that each log entry will be timestamped.
-In one stage we create conda environment and install all project dependencies.
-In second stage we check interpreter localization.
+During first stage we create conda environment and install all project dependencies.
+During second stage we check interpreter localization.
 There is also possibility to create separate environment for different python versions (i.e. 2.7 branch).
 All is needed is python version in create command i.e.: `conda create --yes -n env_name python=2`.

 `${BUILD_TAG}` is a string created by Jenkins from combination of `jenkins-${JOB_NAME}-${BUILD_NUMBER}` variables.
 Convenient to put into a resource file or for easier identification of virtual environment.